cloudfoundry/cli/README.md

 ### Downloading the V6 CLI

+It is recommended to download installers from the published URLs or using one of the documented package managers (APT/deb/homebrew repos).
+Published URLs may redirect requests to URLs that may change over time, so may installer filenames change over time.

 #### Installing using a package manager

 **Mac OS X** and **Linux** using [Homebrew](https://brew.sh/) via the [cloudfoundry tap](https://github.com/cloudfoundry/homebrew-tap):